Penalties for causing drug deaths would increase under GOP proposal

 People are also reading…

-Senate Minority Leader Melissa Agard, D-Madison, said addressing substance use disorder is important to her, adding that her brother died from fentanyl poisoning two years ago.

-"Certainly, people who distribute these dangerous and deadly drugs should be held accountable, but we also must address this problem upstream by investing in prevention, education, and treatment efforts," she said.

-Assembly Speaker Robin Vos, R-Rochester, did not immediately respond to a request for comment on the proposal.
+Spokespeople for Senate Minority Leader Melissa Agard, D-Madison, and Assembly Speaker Robin Vos, R-Rochester, did not immediately respond to requests for comment on the proposal.

 The state is expanding efforts to curb opioid overdoses with what is expected to be more than $500 million in opioid lawsuit settlement funds over nearly two decades.

-A plan approved by the state Legislature in September, which adjusted a plan by DHS, detailed spending for $31 million in settlement funds the state received last year.
-Another $8 million is expected to come in 2023, according to the DHS.
+A plan approved by the state Legislature in September, which adjusted a plan by DHS, detailed spending for $31 million in settlement funds that were expected last year.
+The first $6 million came in late July and another $7.6 million came in October.

 Fentanyl and other potent synthetic opioids are increasingly showing up in other drugs, including cocaine, heroin, methamphetamine, counterfeit pills and even marijuana, state officials say.